gavinmcfarland/plugma/packages/plugma/migration/v1/README.md

 )
 ```

+### After (New Setup with Plugma v1.x.x):

-You can update it to the following for Plugma v1.x.x:
+You need to update it to the following in Plugma v1:

 ```js
 /** @type {import('vite').UserConfig} */